serenaremlang/Formula1_Fun/README.md

 # Formula1_Fun
 For this project, we were intersted in answering the following questions:

-1) Who are the top 3 drivers for all time wins in recorded F1 history??
+1) Who are the top 3 drivers for all time wins in recorded F1 history?
 2) What is the frequency of which any circuit appeared in the history of formula 1 and which circuit has been featured the most across 1950 to 2021 formula 1 seasons.
 3) Is there a significant difference between a driver's qualifying scores and race scores?